OV Council postpones Westward Look annexation action

 Right now, there are three different development site plan options for the town council to choose from should they proceed with annexation.
 All three plans have been updated to ensure a mix of commercial and residential development, said Vella.

-The applicant, Westward Look Resort, updated its plans in mid-February, Vella said.
+The applicant, Westward Look Resort, updated its plans in mid-February, according to Vella.
 One of the biggest changes to the potential development is increasing the setbacks of where proposed buildings are in relation to neighborhood homes while decreasing the proposed building heights, said Vella.

 “The planning and zoning commission recently approved three different site scenarios and also recommended several conditions.
 Some of those conditions resulted in changes to those plans,” Bella said.
 “I think many of the neighbors are just becoming aware of this version of the plan.”